Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Some users have reported challenges when using multiple servers.

-• The number of functions can feel slightly overwhelming for new users.
+• The number of functions can feel overwhelming for new users.

 dell emc powerprotect data manager landing page